ChaseMilligan/Wikiyickistan/content/House League/House League Ruleset.md

 - **Raging Fire:** If they fail, you strike them:
     - They take damage from your attack, increased by your pre-mitigation fall damage.
     - You make your save to reduce your own falling damage, but have the option to make it as a CON save instead of a DEX save.
-        - Incentivizes beefcakes to land on people to catch their fall.
-Huge bonus.
-        - I mean seriously, what a visual.
 - **Dark Side Of The Moon:** If they succeed (or you failed to hit their AC), they dodge and you are poorly positioned:
     - Make your DEX save at disadvantage (replaces, does not simply balance out, advantage from jumping intentionally with Totally On Purpose).
 - **Saddest Bunch I Ever Met:** If you fail to hit their AC, they roll a DEX save anyway.